-The Plumber: Research to save money on tub/shower problems
+The Plumber: Research to save on tub/shower fix

 Dear Ed: I have an older tub and shower unit with problems.
 First, the rusted chrome valve trim, tub spout and handle all need to be replaced.
 Second, the tub drain lever does not work and water will not stay in the tub.
 Third, the showerhead is full of water deposits and the flow is weak.
 I don’t know where to start.
 But, before I call my plumber, is there some legwork I can do to lower the cost of this job?